 If you’re experiencing flickering lights or appliances, that can be a sign of poor connections as can warm switches or outlets and the smell of burning plastic.
 These are indications of a potential disaster and should be addressed immediately.

 Dealing with aluminum wiring is not a DIY project.
 While there are fixtures and connectors designed for aluminum wiring and aluminum-to-copper connections, underlying issues such as oxidation and proper installation are beyond the scope even experienced DIYers.
 Any work on an aluminum wiring system should be dealt with only by licensed electricians.

-Allstar Electrical Services licensed electricians are experts at detecting the existence of aluminum wiring and devices in homes, and making the necessary corrections, repairs and upgrades to protect a home from the potential risks.
-If you notice some of the warning signs or even suspect your home of that era might have aluminum wiring, have the professionals at Allstar Electrical Services conduct an electrical system inspection to identify the potential problem areas and perform the necessary fixes and repairs to have your home safely up to modern codes.
+Allstar Electrical Services’ licensed electricians are experts in replacing aluminum wiring to protect your home from potential risks.
+If you notice any warning signs or even suspect your home may have aluminum wiring, have the professionals at Allstar Electrical Services conduct an electrical system inspection to identify potential problem areas and make the necessary repairs to bring your home wiring up to current standards.

 Allstar Electrical has served the Front Range for 15 years and is top-rated by the BBB and Angie’s List.
 We offer homeowners expert aluminum wiring repair and remediationservices as well as reliable construction, remodeling and repair work that is safe and up to code.

 Why risk your family’s safety with outdated wiring?
 Call Allstar Electrical at 303.399.7420 or visit our website for a thorough explanation of our services and information about our company.
 You’ll find timely articles about the latest developments in the ever-changing world of electronics there, too.
 Then use our handy on-line formsto request an estimate or set up an appointment.